codem/DisplayAnything/readme.md

 # DisplayAnything #

 A file upload and gallery tool for Silverstripe 2.4+.
-It's a simple replacement for the ImageGallery module and it's designed to get you up and running with the minimum of fuss, grey hairs and esoteric error messages.
+It's a simple replacement for the ImageGallery module and it's designed to get you up and running with minimum or no configuration and esoteric error messages.

 DisplayAnything implements Ajax Upload (http://valums.com/ajax-upload/), a third party file upload handler.